feature-image

 The NFL, however, also made it clear that it did not accuse any player of faking the injury, but rather that Tretter and the union might have encouraged the idea.

-Tretter, however, eventually resigned from the role amid a series of issues, including concerns surrounding a confidentiality agreement between the NFLPA and the NFL, which resulted in the findings of the grievance case remaining unknown.
+Tretter, however, eventually resigned from the role amid a series of issues, including concerns about a confidentiality agreement between the NFLPA and the NFL, which kept the findings of the grievance case unknown.

-The original grievance, which was filed in 2022, claimed that the team owners were colluding against the players to reduce their salaries.
-However, as of 2025, arbitrator Christopher Droney said that there was no evidence of collusion, although there were findings of the league encouraging the owners to collude, as per reports from USA Today.
+The original grievance, filed in 2022, alleged that the team owners were colluding with each other to reduce players’ salaries.
+However, as of 2025, arbitrator Christopher Droney said there was no evidence of collusion, although reports from USA Today indicated the league had encouraged the owners to collude.

 ADVERTISEMENT